crytic/not-so-smart-contracts/tx_origin_authorisation_misuse/README.md

 ## Attack Scenario

+### Abstract

+Bob using FreeSuperSecuredWalletsFactory provided by Danny expose funds stored in FreeSuperSecuredWallet to attack while using completely separate service FakeAirdrop created by Drake that exploits Weaknes in FreeSuperSecuredWallet inplementation.
+The key point is that malicious Smart Contracts (FakeAirdrop) in order exploit weakness in FreeSuperSecuredWallet must be called by victim (Bob) itself.

+### Full Scenario
-Some developer (not necesarily attacker, neither victim)  creates a service FreeSuperSecuredWalletsFactory (Let's call him Danny) which allows to create wallet just by sending ETH to factory, problem is this wallet uses tx.origin for authorization
+Some developer (not necesarily attacker, neither victim)  creates a service FreeSuperSecuredWalletsFactory (Danny) which allows to create wallet just by sending ETH to factory, problem is this wallet uses tx.origin for authorization

 Some user (future victim) uses this service, send 1 ETH (Let's call him Bob) to FreeSuperSecuredWalletsFactory